 Even if you are visiting while the vehicle reservation system is being enforced, you don’t need a separate day-use vehicle reservation if:

-Note to Annual Passholders: You DO need a day-use vehicle reservation, but your annual pass covers the entrance fee, so make sure you look for a check box on the recreation.gov site so you only pay the $2 reservation fee and not the $35 entrance fee.
+Note to Annual Passholders: Day-use vehicle reservations ARE REQUIRED, but your annual National Parks pass covers the entrance fee, so make sure you look for a check box on the recreation.gov site so you only pay the $2 reservation fee and not the $35 entrance fee.

 You’ll need a day-use reservation for your vehicle to enter Yosemite between May 21 and Sep.
 30, 2021.
 Make sure you get one online ahead of time at recreation.gov.